 When heating tortillas on a cast iron comal griddle, the surface should be at least 400 degrees F, but it will work even better if it’s up to 500 degrees F.

 You can test to see if the comal is hot enough and ready to grill tortillas by flicking a few drops of water against it.
-When the comal is ready, the water should sizzle and evaporate pretty promptly.
+When the comal is ready, the water should sizzle and evaporate promptly.
 Clay comals work best at 350 degrees F.

 Should I season a comal?

-And you can cure a clay comal to make it non-stick by brushing a calcium dioxide and water solution on its surface to seal the pores.
+You can cure a clay comal to make it non-stick by brushing a calcium dioxide and water solution on its surface to seal the pores.

 What should you not cook in cast iron?

-Cast iron cookware including skillets and cast iron comals are only suitable for cooking certain foods on their flat surface.
+Cast iron cookware, including skillets and cast iron comals, are only suitable for cooking certain foods on their flat surface.
 You should avoid cooking eggs, tomatoes, acidic foods, strong-smelling fish, desserts, pizza, or meats braised in wine on cast iron.
 Cast iron takes on the flavors of foods cooked in it, so you want to stick to foods without intense odors.

-In this article, What Not to Cook in Cast Iron and How to Cook It Anyway I teach you how to cook the foods that “should supposedly” touch the surface of seasoned cast iron.
+In this article, What Not to Cook in Cast Iron and How to Cook It Anyway, I teach you how to cook the foods that “should supposedly” touch the surface of seasoned cast iron.